Stop babysitting deals

 Revenue Install

-A fixed-scope sprint to install the deal rules, review rhythm, and pipeline ownership your team needs to sell without you.
+A fixed-scope sprint to install the rules, ownership, and weekly deal review your team needs to sell without the founder.

 Price